 Wire LCD

-You can test your wiring with wiringpi library
+You can test your wiring with the wiringpi library.

 $> ssh ${PI_USER}@${PI_HOST}